dimvic/yii-yin/README.md

 # json:api module for Yii 1.1

-Yii 1.1 module, drop in and configure to automagically expose resources (models) through a [json:api](http://jsonapi.org) 1.0 compatible web service.
+Yii 1.1 module, drop in and configure to automagically expose resources (CActiveRecord models) through a [json:api](http://jsonapi.org) 1.0 compatible web service.

-Even though developed with CActiveRecord in mind, you should be able to use any CModel out of the box.

 Thanks [yii-yin](https://github.com/woohoolabs/yin) for being an amazing library and providing the example this module is heavily based on.